 On 19 June 2020, the Swiss Parliament approved legislation that will modernise certain aspects of Swiss corporate law.
 Most relevantly for IPOs, the legislative reform addresses, among other topics, corporate governance and executive compensation matters.
-Certain aspects of the revised CO partially entered into force in 2021, with the relevant OAEC statutes (see below) likely entering into force in 2022 (with certain transitional periods as provided for therein).
+Certain aspects of the revised CO partially entered into force in 2021, with the relevant OAEC statutes (see below) entering into force on 1 January 2023 (with certain transitional periods as provided for therein).